 Jessica Bogo is an associate in the law firm’s Litigation practice, a member of the firm’s Professional Responsibility Committee, and the Chair of the San Francisco Summer Associate Program.
 Ms. Bogo has experience in all phases of federal and state litigation, from initial case assessment to discovery, motion practice, mediation, trial, and settlement negotiations.

-Ms. Bogo specializes in commercial litigation, with an emphasis on employment matters, contract disputes, class action litigation, and antitrust and unfair competition litigation.
+Ms. Bogo specializes in commercial litigation, with an emphasis on employment matters, construction litigation, contract disputes, class action litigation, and antitrust and unfair competition litigation.